BixoryEcom/vasee-artworks-landing/docs/OPTIMIZATION.md

 # Site Optimization & Modernization Plan

+## 2025-05-28: Codebase Review & New Optimization Suggestions

+- **Remove Unnecessary Routing:** Done (2025-05-28).
+Removed `react-router-dom` and NotFound page.
+Site tested and still looks good.
+- **Font Consistency:** Done (2025-05-28).
+Added Inter font for body text and set Maison Neue for headings, per requirements.
+- **Remove Unused Dependencies:** Done (2025-05-28).
+Uninstalled `@tanstack/react-query`—no longer present in the codebase.
+- **Component Documentation:** Components are well-organized.
+Consider adding README files in component folders to document their purpose for future contributors.
+- **Ongoing Performance Monitoring:** Continue to monitor bundle size, load times, and use tools like Lighthouse for audits as new features are added.
+- **Accessibility & SEO:** Periodically test accessibility (screen readers, keyboard navigation) and ensure meta tags are dynamic and relevant.
+- **Legal & Content Hierarchy:** Ensure footer legal text is up-to-date and semantic headings are used for accessibility and SEO.

+---

 This document tracks suggestions for making the site look modern, sleek, and world-class, along with their implementation status.

 ## Suggestions & Status